lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 The implementation of the **[LSP0-ERC725Account](./01-lsp0-erc725account.md)** standard does not contain any metadata describing the account.

 **[LSP3-UniversalProfile-Metadata](#)** is a Metadata standard that aims to define specific keys that desribes an account.
-A Universal Profile is a combination between **LSP0-ERC725Account**, a smart contract based account, and **LSP3-UniversalProfile-Metadata**, a set of predefined ERC725Y keys that describes the account.
+A Universal Profile is a combination between **LSP0-ERC725Account**, a smart contract based account, and **LSP3-UniversalProfile-Metadata**, a set of predefined ERC725Y keys that describe the account.

 ## ERC725Y Keys